From February 2017, the recommended and officially supported method of accessing Web API data in “batch mode” is via Data Feed User accounts.

 For help and support with any of the above steps, please contact StatPro Client Services.

-Previously, normal users would have to log in to the StatPro Revolution API Authorization Management website, and manually create a batch authorization for each batch application that they used.
-The resulting Application Specific Password (ASP) - plus the user's email address - would then have to be entered into the batch application in question.
+Previously, normal users would have to log in to the StatPro Revolution API Authorization Management website (now deprecated), and manually create a batch authorization for each batch application that they used.
+The resulting Application Specific Password (ASP) - plus the user’s email address - would then have to be entered into the batch application in question.

 The problems with this approach are:-